rjunw/twitch-sentiment-model/README.md

 # FeelsAmazingMan: Combining static and contextual representations to improve Twitch sentiment analysis
 ## Authors: Ryan Jun Wang, Feifei Li, Victor Trinh

 The `.ipynb` notebooks can be used to train our models on your own machines.
 The Kobs 20 data set can be found [here](https://github.com/konstantinkobs/emote-controlled/blob/master/data/labeled_dataset.csv); the emote augmentation uses the `emote-average.tsv` file found [here](https://github.com/konstantinkobs/emote-controlled/blob/master/lexica/emote_average.tsv).
+Download and put these into a data folder in the same directory as the notebooks.

 ## Dependencies